Spencer Steer Player Props: Reds vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 9.5 K/9, the sixth-best in the league.
+- The Rangers pitching staff is sixth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Rangers' 3.37 team ERA ranks fourth among all MLB pitching staffs.
+- The Rangers' 3.46 team ERA ranks sixth across all league pitching staffs.

-- Rangers pitchers combine to allow 17 home runs (0.8 per game), the third-fewest in the league.
+- Rangers pitchers combine to surrender 17 home runs (0.8 per game), the third-fewest in the league.

-- Eovaldi (2-2) gets the starting nod for the Rangers in his fifth start of the season.
-He has a 5.40 ERA in 21 2/3 innings pitched, with 24 strikeouts.
+- The Rangers are sending Perez (3-1) out to make his fifth start of the season.
+He is 3-1 with a 3.38 ERA and 19 strikeouts in 21 1/3 innings pitched.

-- The righty last appeared on Tuesday against the Kansas City Royals, when he threw six innings, allowing two earned runs while giving up seven hits.
+- In his most recent time out on Wednesday, the lefty went 5 2/3 innings against the Kansas City Royals, giving up three earned runs while surrendering eight hits.

+- In four games this season, the 32-year-old has a 3.38 ERA and 8 strikeouts per nine innings, while giving up a batting average of .302 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.